 When developers with big money at stake and disgruntled homeowners with possible deflated property values are at odds, tempers can flare, injunctions can occur, and nothing good happens.
 If the builder complies with city ordinances, there is little recourse for the neighbors who don’t care for the look of the newer houses, or how the new homes will affect them.

 City codes exist for a reason.
 Check yours out.
 You might be surprised at what is NOT included in some communities, such as: building setbacks, curbing pets, rules about garbage, home swimming pool regulations, livestock allowed in the city limits, etc.

 We haven’t seen any bodies in the remaining woods yet, but it is still early in the process.
 Kidding.
-Tempers are high, but so far, everybody is just at the yelling stage.
-Let’s hope that reason prevails and the builder corrects the problems he has created, then doesn’t produce any new ones.
+Tempers are high, but so far, everybody is at the yelling stage.
+Let’s hope that reason prevails and the builder corrects the problems he has created, and doesn’t produce any new ones.

 *Photos by Patti Phillips